Two Sigma: History

 Two Sigma Investments was founded in 2001 by John Overdeck, David Siegel and Mark Pickard.
-Siegel is a computer science Ph.D. from the Massachusetts Institute of Technology and held the position of Chief Information Officer for D. E. Shaw & Co. prior to starting Two Sigma.
-Overdeck is an International Mathematical Olympiad Silver Medalist who subsequently studied mathematics at Stanford University and then rose to the position of Managing Director at D. E. Shaw prior to leaving to co-found Two Sigma.
+Siegel is a computer science Ph.D. from the Massachusetts Institute of Technology who worked for Tudor Investments, and Overdeck is an International Mathematical Olympiad Silver Medalist who subsequently studied mathematics at Stanford University and worked for Jeff Bezos in Amazon.com's early days.
+The two met at D. E. Shaw & Co., where Siegel held the position of Chief Information Officer and Overdeck the position of managing director.
+They left to co-found Two Sigma in 2001 with seed funding from Paul Tudor Jones.
 Pickard served as the President of the firm from its inception until his retirement in 2006.

 According to Two Sigma, the firm's name was chosen to reflect the duality of the word sigma.
 A lower case sigma, σ, designates the volatility of an investment's return over a given benchmark, and an upper case sigma, Σ, denotes sum.
 By adding together the volatilities of individual positions measured against the benchmark, Two Sigma can amplify forecast signals, the company's website says.

 In October 2013, Two Sigma Private Investments announced that it was joining with Stephen Hannahs to form Wings Capital Partners, a commercial aviation private equity, investment, advisory and financing company.
 In July 2014, it was announced that Simon Yates, Citigroup's global head of equity derivative sales and trading, left the bank to join Two Sigma.

-In February 2014, Forbes reported that former Two Sigma employee Kang Gao, aged 29, was prosecuted by the Manhattan District Attorney and is accused of using a remote-access device to view Two Sigma's proprietary trading models and emailing this information to his personal email account, lifting quantitative trading strategies, trading models, a marketing presentation, and a scientific white paper.
+In February 2014, Forbes reported that former Two Sigma employee Kang Gao, aged 29, was prosecuted by the District Attorney of New York County and is accused of using a remote-access device to view Two Sigma's proprietary trading models and emailing this information to his personal email account, lifting quantitative trading strategies, trading models, a marketing presentation, and a scientific white paper.
 The case, New York. v.
 Kang Gao, led to Gao receiving 8 months in jail as of October 2014.
 In February 2015, Gao pleaded guilty to "illegally accessing and duplicating proprietary and confidential information related to the firm's trading methods."

 In 2016, Two Sigma Investments ranked 11th on Penta's Top 100 Hedge Funds.

 As of early 2017, Two Sigma had used crowdsourcing options to find trading signals.
 By March 2017, the fund was running a competition on Kaggle to code a trading algorithm.

 The fund managed around $8 billion in November 2011, $23 billion in October 2014, and $32 billion by the end of 2015.
 As of October 2017, the fund had assets reaching more than $50 billion.
 In May 2019, the fund had assets reaching $60 billion.
 This number slightly dropped to $58 billion in October 2020, after Two Sigma saw losses in its risk premia, absolute return, and macro funds.